openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_interfaces.md

 prop size: Int64
 ```

-Description: Gets the size of the current collection, i.e., the number of elements it contains.
+Function: Gets the size of the current collection, i.e., the number of elements in the collection.

 Type: [Int64](core_package_intrinsics.md#int64)